100 Manufacturing Jobs to be Saved with the Purchase of Savannah All America Millwork & Fabrication Assets

 Nov 12, 2019, 10:16 ET

 NORTHBROOK, Ill., Nov.
 12, 2019 /PRNewswire/ -- Big Shoulders Capital and Iroquois Industrial Group have formed a joint venture to purchase the assets of Savannah All America Millwork and Fabrication in Savannah, Tennessee.
-The purchase will save approximately 100 jobs which would otherwise have been eliminated.
+The purchase will save approximately 100 jobs which would may have otherwise been eliminated.

 A new company, Savannah Industrial Solutions, has been formed to manufacture metal and wood products for the restaurant, food service, healthcare, telecommunications, municipal and other markets.
 Savannah All America was recognized as an innovator in several industries, particularly in restaurants where its food display counters and bars were widely used.
 "We saw great potential in the skills and talents of the employees of Savannah All America and believed that if we properly capitalized the business, investing in the people of this community, we could create real value for customers and preserve those jobs," said Todd DiBenedetto, president of Big Shoulders Capital in Northbrook, Illinois.

 Big Shoulders partnered with Iroquois Industrial Group in Watseka, Illinois in the acquisition.
 Iroquois brings a track record of success in the metal fabrication industry with a portfolio of growing and successful companies.
-Shane Dittrich, president of Iroquois, is now the principal of Savannah Industrial Solutions.
+Shane Dittrich, president of Iroquois, is now one of the principals of Savannah Industrial Solutions.
 "We already have a strong presence in the metal fabrication industry through one of our portfolio companies, T&D Metal Products, and we're confident we can leverage our network of customers, distributors and sales representatives to benefit Savannah," he said.
 "We are looking forward to growing this business."

 Savannah Industrial Solutions will expand beyond the markets it currently serves, according to Dittrich.
 Savannah was purchased by a private equity group in 2014 and the resulting debt burden proved to be more than the operations could support.
 "We will bring some additional resources to this business, including our sales and marketing expertise, as well as properly capitalizing the business so it is positioned to grow."